Why did you start with this content creation and freelance writing thingy?

 Would you like to know a better strategy?

-It’s allocating a certain amount of time towards marketing yourself while simultaneously pitching guest posts.
+It’s to allocate a certain amount of time towards marketing yourself while simultaneously pitching guest posts.
 Preferably, have a consistent stream of work being published under your name – could be a client site or your own blog.

 Later on, I cold pitched my writing services to them, but the budget they had at hand didn’t make sense for their current project.
 I genuinely liked their work and kept mentioning the influencer in my other articles as well.
 Here’s the crisp email I sent him.